Cult US comedy is due to return next year

 Season 11 of the series concluded in March, with three more seasons commissioned, making it one of the longest-running live-action sitcoms ever.

 Limits?
 What f**king limits?
 Watch the RED BAND trailer for Sunny’s all new season.
 The brand new sh*t begins Jan 4th on FXX.
-FOLLOW IT’S ALWAYS SUNNY IN PHILADELPHIA //www.fxnetworks.com/shows/its-always-sunny-in-philadelphia/ //www.facebook.com/alwayssunny //twitter.com/alwayssunny ABOUT IT’S ALWAYS SUNNY IN PHILADELPHIA FXX’s original comedy series It’s Always Sunny in Philadelphia is back!
+FOLLOW IT’S ALWAYS SUNNY IN PHILADELPHIA http://www.fxnetworks.com/shows/its-always-sunny-in-philadelphia/ https://www.facebook.com/alwayssunny https://twitter.com/alwayssunny ABOUT IT’S ALWAYS SUNNY IN PHILADELPHIA FXX’s original comedy series It’s Always Sunny in Philadelphia is back!

 It centres on a group of friends running Paddy’s Pub in South Philadelphia and stars Day, Kaitlin Olson, Glenn Howerton, Rob McElhenney and Danny DeVito.
 DeVito joined the show for Season Two in 2006, he plays Frank Reynolds, the father of characters Dennis and Dee.